 Anyone exposed to asbestos could be at risk of mesothelioma, an aggressive and incurable cancer.

-Personnel in many roles on these ships were exposed, as well as the civilians that oversaw shipyard maintenance and those who suffered from secondhand asbestos exposure.
+Personnel in many roles on these ships were exposed, as well as the civilians who oversaw shipyard maintenance and those who suffered from secondhand asbestos exposure.

 Throughout Navy frigates, workers of all backgrounds were exposed to airborne asbestos and without the safety gear needed to protect themselves.

-If you think you were exposed to asbestos while working in the U.S. Navy, you may still be at risk of developing asbestos-related illnesses such as mesothelioma, and you should make an appointment with your doctor.
+If you think you were exposed to asbestos while working in the U.S. Navy, you may still be at risk of developing asbestos-related illnesses such as mesothelioma.
+Fortunately, you could receive financial aid through the VA and private sources.

 Help for Navy Veterans With Mesothelioma